fleetdm/fleet/docs/3-Deployment/2-Configuration.md

 ## Configuring Single Sign On

 Fleet supports SAML single sign on capability.
 This feature is convenient for users and offloads responsibility for user authentication to a third party identity provider such as Salesforce or Onelogin.
 Fleet supports the SAML Web Browser SSO Profile using the HTTP Redirect Binding.
-Fleet only supports SP-initiated SAML login and not IDP-initiated login.
+Fleet supports both SP-initiated SAML login and IDP-initiated login, however IDP-iniated login must be enabled in the web interface's SAML Single Sign On Options.

 ### Identity Provider (IDP) Configuration